Vertispan/gwt-driver/CONTRIBUTING.md

-#Contributing
+# Contributing
-Fork, modify and create a pull against the master.
+Fork, modify and create a pull against the main.

-##Formatting
+## Formatting
-Use tabs with 4 spaces ending at 120 characters per line.
+Use 2 spaces ending at 100 characters per line.